Dom DeLuise: Career

-DeLuise also voiced the legendary character of Charles Dickens' Fagin in the Walt Disney film Oliver & Company and made voice guest appearances on several animated TV series.
+DeLuise also voiced the incarnation of Charles Dickens' Fagin in the Walt Disney film Oliver & Company and made voice guest appearances on several animated television series.

-TV producer Greg Garrison hired DeLuise to appear as a specialty act on The Dean Martin Show.
+Television producer Greg Garrison hired DeLuise to appear as a specialty act on The Dean Martin Show.
 DeLuise ran through his "Dominick the Great" routine, a riotous example of a magic act gone wrong, with host Martin as a bemused volunteer from the audience.
 Dom's catchphrase, with an Italian accent, was "No Applause Please, Save-a to the End".
 The show went so well that DeLuise was soon a regular on Martin's program, participating in both songs and sketches.

 Garrison also featured DeLuise in his own hour-long comedy specials for ABC.
 (Martin was often off-camera when these were taped, and his distinctive laugh can be heard.)

 In 1968, DeLuise hosted his own hour-long comedy variety series for CBS, The Dom DeLuise Show.
 Taped in Miami at The Jackie Gleason Theater, it featured many regular Gleason show cast members including The June Taylor Dancers and The Sammy Spear Orchestra.
 DeLuise's wife Carol Arthur also regularly appeared.
 The 16-week run was the summer replacement for The Jonathan Winters Show.
 He later starred in his own sitcom, Lotsa Luck (1973–1974).

-DeLuise was probably best known as a regular in Mel Brooks' films.
+DeLuise was probably best known as a regular in Mel Brooks's films.
 He appeared in The Twelve Chairs, Blazing Saddles, Silent Movie, History of the World, Part I, Spaceballs, and Robin Hood: Men in Tights.
-Brooks' then-wife, actress Anne Bancroft, directed Dom in Fatso (1980).
+Brooks' wife, actress Anne Bancroft, directed Dom in Fatso (1980).

 DeLuise exhibited his comedic talents while playing the speaking part of the jailer Frosch in the comedic operetta Die Fledermaus at the Metropolitan Opera, playing the role in four separate revivals of the work at the Met between December 1989 and January 1996.
 In the production, while the singing was in German, the spoken parts were in English.
 A lifelong opera fan, he also portrayed the role of L'Opinion Publique in drag for the Los Angeles Opera's production of Offenbach's Orpheus in the Underworld.

 An avid cook and author of several books on cooking, he appeared as a regular contributor to a syndicated home improvement radio show, On The House with The Carey Brothers, giving listeners tips on culinary topics.
 He was also a friend and self-proclaimed "look-alike" of famous Cajun chef Paul Prudhomme and author of seven children's books.

 Personal life

 In 1964, while working in a summer theater in Provincetown, Massachusetts, DeLuise met actress Carol Arthur.
-They married in 1965 and had three sons, all of whom are actors: Peter, Michael, and David DeLuise.
+They married in 1965 and had three sons, all of whom became actors, writers, and directors themselves: Peter, Michael, and David DeLuise.